google/zetasql/docs/json_functions.md

     ```

     If this expression is SQL `NULL`, the function returns SQL `NULL`.
 If the
-    extracted JSON value is not a valid JSON type, an error is produced.
+    extracted JSON value isn't a valid JSON type, an error is produced.

 **Return type**